-“Once you start chewing the first bite of food, the stomach immediately begins to expand because it know more food is on the way that will need to be digested,” says Kaufman.
+"Once you start chewing the first bite of food, the stomach immediately begins to expand because it knows more food is on the way that will need to be digested," says Kaufman.
 The gastrointestinal (GI) tract also perks up a bit because it knows more food is on the way.
-“This prompts more digestive enzymes to release from the stomach, pancreas and the intestine,” says Kaufman.
-“Insulin, the hormone that helps glucose move from the blood into the cells, is also released when you begin to nosh and sugar from the food enters the bloodstream.
-This subsequently triggers a release of the hormone, leptin, which helps our brain register that we’re eating, and allows for more insulin secretion.”
-Start your meal with these amazing 20 Best-Ever Fat Burning Soups.
+"This prompts more digestive enzymes to release from the stomach, pancreas, and the intestine," says Kaufman.
+"Insulin, the hormone that helps glucose move from the blood into the cells, is also released when you begin to nosh and sugar from the food enters the bloodstream.
+This subsequently triggers a release of the hormone, leptin, which helps the brain register that we're eating, and allows for more insulin secretion."

 Five Minutes Into the Meal